Moustov/pyharmonytooling/README.md

     [1.0, 'A', 'Natural Major', ['A', 'B', 'Db', 'D', 'E', 'Gb', 'Ab', 'Ab']]

-### Guess borrowed chords in a song from a tone point of view
+### Guess borrowed chords in a song
+It is possible to guess borrowed chords from a song from a tonality point of view

     song = """
           C Dm Em F G Am Bdim Cm
           """